ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *No mechanism should exist that would allow a single entity to deprive a Principal Owner of their identifier without their consent.
 This implies that:*

 #### **[CR7]<[D11]**
-Once a namespace is created within the context of a BPI, it MUST NOT be possible to destroy it.
+Once a namespace is created within the context of a DPKI, it MUST NOT be possible to destroy it.

 #### **[CR8]<[D11]**
 Namespaces in a DPKI utilized by a BPI MUST NOT contain blacklisting mechanisms that would allow anyone to invalidate identifiers that do not belong to them.